 Supply Chain Management is concerned with all activities aimed at satisfying customer demand.
 As such, it is paramount to the creation of business value.
 Carefully designed and well run supply chains are an important source of competitive advantage.
 Particular complexities arise from the interplay between different supply chain members, including suppliers, manufacturers, and retailers, each having their own objectives.
-At the same time, supply chain members are dependent on each other to serve the final customer.
+At the same time, supply chain members are dependent on each other to serve the customer.
 Supply chain management addresses the interplay between individual objectives and seeks to align them to optimize overall supply chain performance.

 This course discusses the impact of supply chain management on firm performance.
 It provides tools and concepts for an effective supply chain design and operation.
 Particular attention is given to supply chain coordination.
-The course presents quantitative models to investigate this issue.
-The course also discusses the impact of recent trends on supply chain management, including digitalization and sustainability.
+The course takes an analytics-oriented approach.
+It presents quantitative models to address the mentioned issues.
+The course also discusses the impact of recent trends on supply chain management, including e-fulfillment, digitalization, and sustainability.

 Students will understand the role of supply chain management and its impact on firm performance.
-Specifically, they will recognize the potential of coordinated decision making along the supply chain.
-They will also be aware of obstacles that complicate this coordination.
+They will recognize the potential of coordinated decision making along the supply chain and be aware of obstacles that complicate this coordination.
 The students will get to know mechanisms for aligning incentives of different supply chain members, e.g. by means of appropriate contracts.
-They will be able to quantify the effects of these mechanisms by means of corresponding mathematical models.
-In addition, students will be aware of relevant recent trends and of their impact on supply chain management.
+They will be acquainted with relevant business analytics techniques to assess and optimize supply chain performance.
+Students will also be aware of relevant recent trends and of their impact on supply chain management.